RedTeamToolbox/port-scanner/README.md

                         The number of threads to use (default: 40) -f FILENAME, --filename FILENAME
                         The filename to save the results to (default: portscan-results)

+For more detailed documentation please refer to: https://github.com/SecOpsToolbox/port-scanner
 ```
 > The default number of threads is calculated based on your server. (default_threads = multiprocessing.cpu_count() * 5).
 However if the number of ports you are testing is less than the default then the default is lowered to the number of checks.